 [Workbench] When showing a shared project, do not include "Home" in breadcrumbs.

-#2 Updated by Tom Clegg almost 6 years ago
+#2 Updated by Tom Clegg over 6 years ago

 Updated version after meeting:

 system_user <--- user_A <--- project_A_shared <--- user_B <--- project_B_shared <--- user_C <--- project_C_shared <--- user_D <--- project_D_private <--- project_D_shared <--- project_D2_shared <--- user_I <--- project_I_privateAnd assuming:

 - I can read user_A and user_A's home project contents (e.g., I administer a group that user_A belongs to)